Moesif/moesifmiddleware-go/README.md

 ## Update Company

 ### UpdateCompany method
-A method is attached to the moesif middleware object to update the company profile or metadata.
+Create or update a company profile in Moesif.
-The metadata field can be any custom data you want to set on the company.
-The `CompanyId` field is required.
+The metadata field can be any company demographic or other info you want to store.
+Only the `CompanyId` field is required.
+This method is a convenient helper that calls the Moesif API lib.
+For details, visit the [Go API Reference](https://www.moesif.com/docs/api?go#update-a-company).

 ```go
 import (